$\mathcal{PT}$-symmetric mapping of three states and its implementation on a cloud quantum processor: Attack on the trine-state QKD protocol

-While our algorithm does not provide an advantage for the specific states used in the three-states QKD protocol, as given in Eqn.~\ref{ThreeQKDRefStates}, it can be advantageous in other scenarios.
+However, despite having the same error rate as conventional Hermitian approaches, as discussed in~\cite{wang2024demonstration}, $\mathcal{PT}$-symmetric quantum state discrimination is advantageous in terms of the quantum resources involved.
+Additionally, while our algorithm does not provide an advantage for the specific states used in the three-states QKD protocol, as given in Eqn.~\eqref{ThreeQKDRefStates}, it can be advantageous in other scenarios.
 In cases involving highly nonsymmetric states, where explicit solutions are not readily available and intricate computations are required~\cite{samsonov2009minimum}, our approach's ability to map three arbitrary states to a predefined and standardized set can be beneficial in practical applications.

-As discussed in Section~\ref{ThreeStatesTheory}, our algorithm enables the mapping of three \textit{arbitrary} states to stabilizer states, albeit with the adjustment of their prior probabilities.
-Stabilizer states play a pivotal role in quantum error correction, serving as the operational foundation for numerous quantum error correction codes~\cite{gottesman1997stabilizer,poulin2005stabilizer}.
-They enable the detection and correction of errors in quantum systems, thereby proving essential for the development of reliable and fault-tolerant quantum computers~\cite{gottesman1997stabilizer,poulin2005stabilizer}.
-This capability holds significant implications for quantum error correction, particularly considering the absence of a single, universally applicable quantum error correction code for an arbitrary set of states~\cite{terhal2015quantum}.
-The ability to map \textit{arbitrary} three states onto stabilizer states while conserving their projections on reference vectors has the potential to enhance error protection, encompassing a broader spectrum of errors and thereby contributing to the advancement of quantum memory capabilities.
+In the following Sections, using the results derived earlier, we identify applications where our algorithm offers significant \textit{technical} advantages over its Hermitian counterparts.